Conditions we treat: Burn contractures

-In all of the countries where CURE works, fires aren’t just for camping or hanging out on the back porch with some friends – they’re a daily tool people use to survive.
-Most cooking is done over an open fire outside the house and it’s not uncommon to find families sleeping around a fire as the warmth of the sun disappears at night.
+According to a 2019 report conducted by the International Energy Agency, around 600 million people living in sub-Saharan Africa don’t have access to electricity.
+In the countries where CURE serves, fire isn’t just for camping or hanging out on the back porch with some friends – it’s an essential tool people use to survive.
+Most people cook over an open fire outside the house, and it’s common to find families sleeping around a fire as the night gets cold.
 Unfortunately, the mixture of open fires and high-energy kids often ends in disaster.

-Since children are not born with burn contractures, they remember what it is like to move freely without restrictions from their skin.
-This presents emotional challenges for many children with this condition.
-Thankfully though, burn contractures are treatable through surgery and dedicated physical therapy afterward.
-Just check out Saadou, pictured below, a young boy who had a bad burn contracture connecting his elbow to his chest.
-It was so bad, he could barely move his arm more than a few inches from his body.
-Now, after surgery and physical therapy, his arm is free and he is able to throw his hands up with ease!
+Since children are not born with burn contractures, they remember what it is like to move freely without restrictions.
+Unfortunately, this presents emotional challenges for many children with this condition.
+However, burn contractures are treatable through surgery and dedicated physical therapy.
+Saadou, pictured below, is a young boy who had a bad burn contracture connecting his elbow to his chest.
+It was so severe he could barely move his arm more than a few inches from his body.
+After surgery and physical therapy, his arm is free, and he has regained his mobility.

-There are thousands of children out there who, without your help, would still be living lives unnecessarily inhibited by burn contractures.
-There are also thousands of more kids out there suffering needlessly from these contractures since they are treatable.
-With your help, we can continue to reach out and meet these kids where they are and share the hope and healing that is offered at CURE Niger and other CURE hospitals around the world!
+There are thousands of children out there who, without your help, would still be living lives restricted by burn contractures.
+And there are countless more needlessly suffering who haven’t received medical attention.
+With your help, CURE can continue to reach out and children where they are and share the hope and healing offered at their hospitals worldwide.

-One of the beautiful things about CURE is that it allows everyone to participate in the life-transforming surgeries that are provided daily at the CURE hospitals all around the world.
-You don’t need to be able to understand words like bilateral, ventricle, genu valgum, congenital, or cerebral-spinal fluid to take part in the life-changing and life-saving work that is done.
-But with this said, having an understanding of the conditions CURE treats does allow a deeper appreciation of just how important the work your donation is enabling CURE to do.
-Thank you.
+CURE allows everyone to participate in the transforming surgeries at our hospitals.
+You don’t need to understand words like bilateral, ventricle, genu valgum, congenital, or cerebral-spinal fluid to participate in the life-changing and life-saving work.
+Understanding the conditions CURE treats allows a deeper appreciation of your donation.
+Thank you!